Work Inspiration

 “A place of work ruled by progress, guided by justice, and fired by the light of beauty” – Mario Labó (about the Olivetti designer-manufacturer most famous for their typewriters)

 If we could all be so lucky.
 We are.
 Build it!
+This vision guides how I approach team building and organizational culture – forging environments where innovation thrives through purposeful creative work.

 “[O]ur sense of responsibility to a world community beyond our own borders is a virtue, even though it is partly derived from the prudent understanding of our own interests.” – Reinhold Niebuhr, The Irony of American History.